armory-plugins/armory-observability-plugin/README.md

               # Optional, Default: false
               defaultTagsDisabled: false

-              # Creates an actuator endpoint for prometheus with id = 'prometheus'
+              # Creates an actuator endpoint for prometheus with id = 'aop-prometheus'
               # See the bottom of this config block
+              #
+              # By default with the endpoint enabled metrics will be exposed on the service port at /aop-prometheus
               #
               # See: https://gist.github.com/fieldju/7722f36451a652c399db182765046fd3
               # for adding annotations needed for prometheus to scrape via Halyard.